JoseALermaIII/python-tutorials/books/AutomateTheBoringStuffWithPython/corrections.md

    'italic'
 ```

-outputs the following in LibreOffice 6.0.3.2:
+outputs the following in LibreOffice 6.0.3.2 with Python-Docx 0.8.7:

 ```
 ➎ >>> len(doc.paragraphs[1].runs)